 It turns out that the whole style of work today in a realm of unbounded technology eggs on overwhelm by overtaxing the surprising limits of our brain.
-Those limitations range from working memory (we can only hang on to a maximum of four thought chunks at at time), to data volume, to neural channels that restrict us to one cognitive task at a time.
+Those limitations range from working memory (we can only hang on to a maximum of four thought chunks at at time), to data volume (how many agenda items we can keep orbiting the brain), to neural channels that restrict us to one cognitive task at a time.

 Adding to the pile-on is the sheer volume of information overload most of us face, which is outstripping human bandwidth, undermining productivity, engagement, and work-life balance, and driving a burgeoning malady known as Attention Deficit Trait, or ADT.
-Attention Deficit Trait mimics the conditions of Attention Deficit Disorder, a neurological issue that is genetic.
+Attention Deficit Trait mimics the conditions of Attention Deficit Disorder, which is genetic.
 ADT, though, is a byproduct exclusively of environment—too many interruptions and excess data overwhelming brain neurons.

 It's common today for people to think they have ADD, but it’s actually Attention Deficit Trait, which is proliferating as the crush of email, texts, social media, Internet data, Instant Messages, and notifications overwhelm gray matter.

 The information avalanche drives habits like multitasking that further compromise attention, forcing neurons to do what they weren’t designed to do—simultaneous thinking tasks.
 As studies from the University of Michigan to Vanderbilt have proven, we can’t do two or more high cognitive tasks at one time.

 We may think we are having a phone conversation and doing an email at the same time, but, in fact, we are switching back and forth between tasks.
 There is a cost to this process: stress.